Call Today! 888-234-8376

-Paid up life insurance DEFINITION: a permanent life insurance policy that is paid in full and will remain in force until you die.
+Paid-up life insurance is a permanent life insurance policy that is paid in full and will remain in force until you die.
 As a form of permanent life insurance, there are no premiums required because they have already been paid.

 However, it goes a little deeper than this because different companies seem to offer different products with varying features.
 As opposed to being an individual life insurance policy, paid up life insurance can actually be an additional rider to a whole life insurance policy that gets offered by numerous companies.